SynEdgy/synedgy.com/docs/README.md

 concepts that are worth expanding upon when addressing scalability.

-The first one is the when we don't _manage_ the changes, we usually update the configuration through a GUI or an API, rely on what we know of the system, and estinguish the fires as needed.
+The first one is the when we don't _manage_ the changes, we usually update the configuration through a GUI or an API, rely on what we know of the system, and extinguish the fires as needed.
 For a small team with a small system to manage, and fairly stable needs, that might just work.
 Afterall that was one of the selling points for Windows servers when only a handful of those servers were needed for the IT needs of an organisation.